When Complaining About Your Spouse Crosses the Line

 But here’s the rub: In order to be helpful, the person you complain to needs to be a good listener and as impartial as possible, not someone who hears one bad thing about your partner and suggests you get a divorce: “You don’t want a friend to exacerbate a problem or lead you in a direction that’s unhelpful,” Traube says.

-Note that “impartial” doesn’t necessarily mean passive, however.
+Note that “impartial” doesn’t necessarily mean passive.
 An Arizona University study found that when people complained about a supervisor to someone who merely agreed with them, they stayed angry and felt less hopeful about the situation.
-But when the listener responded by reframing the complaints in a more mindful way, asking questions such as, “What was your part in it?” or suggesting that they brainstorm a solution, people tended to be less angry and more forgiving about the person they complained about.
+When the listener responded by reframing the complaints in a more mindful way, however, asking questions such as, “What was your part in it?” or suggesting that they brainstorm a solution, people tended to be less angry and more forgiving about the person they complained about.

 And although it might be helpful in some ways to get pressing problems off your chest, complaining about heavy issues to people outside your marriage has obvious drawbacks.
 Your confidantes are only human, with biases and preconceptions.
 So unless you’re complaining to someone outside your social sphere, such as a therapist, what you reveal might color your friend or family member’s opinion of your spouse.
 You might eventually forgive your spouse for cheating, for example, but your friend might take his resentment on your behalf to the grave.
 A 2014 study found, in fact, that telling others about bad things their partners did had the effect of making them less invested, committed and satisfied in their relationships.